This article explains how diet may affect vestibular migraine and provides a guide for dietary changes to help reduce symptoms.

 While an elimination diet may help reduce vestibular migraine symptoms, it has several potential downsides.

-For starters, an elimination approach is highly restrictive.
+It can be tricky to adjust to an elimination diet.
 You shouldn’t follow it for an extended period without the supervision of a health professional, such as a doctor or dietitian.

 Restricting multiple food groups for too long increases your risk of nutrient deficiencies.